 - 1. Contract with Metro, OCTA, RCTC and SBCTA for delivery of rideshare matching database management services. - 2.
 Have RideGuides and RideSmart Tips produced for the purpose of providing commuters rideshare opportunities.
-Respond to inquiries from Ventura County commuters generated by phone calls, direct referrals, www.RideMatch.info, and the 511 online interface.
+Respond to inquiries from Ventura County

-BUDGET TASK: RIDESHARE PROGRAMS (continued) DIRECTOR: Claire Grasty BUDGET MANAGER: Claire Grasty
+BUDGET TASK: RIDESHARE PROGRAMS (continued)

+BUDGET MANAGER: Claire Grasty